-Additionally, our Board authorized the issuance of Senior Lien Sales Tax Revenue Bonds in the maximum principal amount of \$1,100,000,000 for the Dallas Central Business District (CBD) Second Light Rail Alignment Project (D2 Subway).
+Additionally, our Board authorized the issuance of Senior Lien Sales Tax Revenue Bonds in the maximum principal amount of \$810,000,000 for the Dallas Central Business District (CBD) Second Light Rail Alignment Project (D2 Subway).
 The timing for the issuance of such Senior Lien Obligations has not been determined.

-For purposes of providing interim financing with respect to the Cotton Belt/Silver Line Project and other projects, the Board has authorized two series of Senior Subordinate Lien Sales Tax Revenue Commercial Paper Notes, being the Series II Commercial Paper Notes in the maximum principal amount outstanding from time to time of \$125,000,000 (the "Series II Commercial Paper Notes") and the Series III Commercial Paper Notes in the maximum principal amount outstanding from time to time of \$125,000,000 (the "Series III Commercial Paper Notes").
-Currently, \$79,100,000 of Series II Commercial Paper Notes are outstanding, which were issued to support the Cotton Belt/Silver Line Project.
+For purposes of providing interim financing with respect to the Cotton Belt/Silver Line Project and other projects, the Board has authorized two series of Senior Subordinate Lien Sales Tax Revenue Commercial Paper Notes, being the Series Senior Subordinate Lien Sales Tax Revenue Commercial Paper Notes, Series IIA (the "Series IIA Commercial Paper Notes") and the Senior Subordinate Lien Sales Tax Revenue Commercial Paper Notes, IIB (the "Series IIB Commercial Paper Notes") and together with the Series IIA Commercial Paper Notes, the "Series IIA and IIB Commercial Paper Notes") Commercial Paper Notes in the maximum principal amount outstanding from time to time of \$125,000,000 (the "Series II Commercial Paper Notes") and the Senior Subordinate Lien Sales Tax Revenue Commercial Paper Notes, Series III in the maximum principal amount outstanding from time to time of \$125,000,000 (the "Series III Commercial Paper Notes").
+Currently, \$24,100,000 of Series IIA and IIB Commercial Paper Notes are outstanding, which were issued to support the Cotton Belt/Silver Line Project.
+There are no Series III Commercial Paper Notes outstanding.